 - the talus (anklebone): the foot bone that connects to the shinbone and calf bone.

 The lower ankle connects the anklebone to the bones in the tarsus (the midfoot and hindfoot) and the heel bone.
-It does not move as much as the upper ankle.
+It doesn't move as much as the upper ankle does.
 The lower ankle allows the foot to tilt to the side a bit and also turn inwards and outwards.
 Turning your foot outwards is known as pronation, and turning it inwards is called supination.

 Cartilage, tendons and ligaments